 When the snow melts here in Ohio it can only mean two things: there are more potholes in the roads, and it’s time for me to start detailing cars again!
 Let me tell you, one of my favorite things to do is get a winter’s worth of salt off a car.
 Since my hose is still frozen under a few inches of snow, let’s start by looking at cleaning the inside of the car, specifically, the carpet.

 The interior carpet and floor mats are an important part of your vehicle.
 Anyone who has ever felt how hot the floor of a Jeep Wrangler gets without carpet or had water splash on their shoes through a rusted hole in the floor boards of an MG knows what I’m talking about.
-If you don’t take care of the carpet in your vehicle, this can happen to your floorboards.
+If you don’t remove dirt and stain from the carpet in your vehicle, this can happen to your floorboards.
+And while we’re talking about floorboards, if yours have an annoying squeek take a look at https://tradefixdirect.com/expanding-foam.

 Every time you get in your car after walking through the parking lot sprinkled with salt, that salt and dirt has no where to go once it finds its way into your car.
 Over time that dirt will keep getting ground into the carpet if you don’t get it off.
 That can lead to the dirt and salt eating away at the carpet and eventually the floorboards.
 Worn out looking carpet also makes your vehicle appear older than it may be.